Bluefin Tuna on the Fly

 In Search of Grande

-In search of Grande is a short but compelling story of two friends in the search for one of fly fishing’s ultimate prizes a Grande Rooster fish.
+In Search of Grande is a short but compelling story of two friends in the search for one of fly fishing’s ultimate prizes, a Grande Rooster fish.
 Taking place on the beaches of the Baha peninsular the two have to overcome many challenges in their goal of landing a really big Rooster from the beach.
-Spirits are pushed to the limit as things go from bad to worst for the two friends in this rollercoaster of emotions.
-In search of Grande is the classic tail of how through grit and determination success can be obtained no matter what the adversity with some adrenaline fuelled fishing action to boot.
+Spirits are pushed to the limit as things go from bad to worst for the two friends in a rollercoaster of emotions.
+This is a classic tale of how through grit and determination success can be obtained no matter what the adversity with some adrenaline fuelled fishing action to boot.
 To watch just login or register

 There are Tarpon fishing films, and then there are tarpon fishing films.
 This is definitely the latter.
 Two guys - Daniel Göz and Jan Bach Kristensen - venture far off the beaten track in Central America on a quest for giant tarpon, caught on the fly from float tubes.
 The adventure unfolds as the catch of a lifetime is documented with incredible footage of exhilarating close-up fights with giant tarpon, breathtaking scenery and wildlife as well as interaction with the locals. - Drake Film Festival “Best Fishing” 2010 - Les Farios - Pêches Sportives outstanding Cinematography 2011 - 5Point Film Festival “Best Submission” 2011 - Cannes Corporate Media and TV Awards 2011 Silver Winner “Adventure & Travel”